Reed-Compbio-Classes/bio131-S24-syllabus/doc/assessment/gradingcontract.md

 The table below is based off of requirements for a B. To earn higher than a B, you will complete additional CYO assignments.
 If you partially complete assignments, miss assignments, or miss in-class components, that reduces your grade.
 The number of missed assignments and in-class components are considered first.
 For example:
 - If you miss one assignment, you will earn no higher than a C- (even if all other work is complete).
-- If you miss one of the in-class components, you will earn no higher than a B+ (even if all other work is complete).
+- If you miss one of the in-class components, you will earn no higher than a B- (even if all other work is complete).
 - Suppose you partially complete an exam and a programming assignment, complete the remaining assignments, and miss 2 in-class components.
 Missing the 2 in-class components means you will earn a C, even though the two partially complete assignments are in different themes.
 - Suppose you partially complete 3 assignments, but have no missing assignments or missing in-class components.
 You will earn a C-, even though you're not missing work.